zalando/skipper/docs/operations.md

 describing options and most keys you will find in the metrics handler endpoint.
 The default is listening on :9911/metrics.

+### Prometheus

+In case you want to get metrics in [Prometheus](https://prometheus.io/) format exposed, use this option to enable it:

+    -enable-prometheus-metrics

+It will return [Prometheus](https://prometheus.io/) metrics on the common metrics endpoint :9911/metrics.

 ### Connection metrics

 This option will enable known loadbalancer connections metrics, like